sieumn/sieumn/README.md

 <p align="left">

   🔥 Aim for challenge and growth. <br>
-  ✍🏻 Try to write down what I learn in a variety of interests. <br>
+  ✍🏻 Try to write down what I've learned in a variety of interests. <br>
   👩🏻‍💻 Working as a Cloud Engineer at Samsung Electronics. <br>
   👩🏻‍🎓 Studied EE at POSTECH, South Korea. <br>